grisu/gricli/src/main/resources/help/commands/set.md

     var		: The name of the variable. value	: The value.

-Currenltly only the global variables for a job can be set.
+Currently only the global variables for a job can be set.
 To reset a global to a default value use the 'unset <global>' command.

 Example usage: